Delta-9 Drinks vs Gummies: Which One Should You Choose?

 The Gummy Experience:

 Gummies provide a “body high.”
-They are notorious for causing “couch-lock” (the feeling that your limbs are too heavy to move).
+They are notorious for causing “couch-lock” (the feeling that your body is too heavy to move).

-While this makes them terrible for social anxiety or parties, it makes them the absolute best choice for turning your brain off after a stressful week or getting a full 8 hours of uninterrupted sleep.
+While this makes them terrible for social gatherings or parties, it makes them the absolute best choice for turning your brain off after a stressful week or getting an uninterrupted night’s sleep.

 2. Which Format is Easier to Control?

-Drinks give you a steering wheel.
-You can open a 10 mg can and take three sips.
+With Drinks, you can open a 10 mg can and take three sips.
 Within 15 minutes, you will feel a baseline buzz.
 If you like where you are, you can put the can in the fridge.
-If you want more, you take three more sips.
-Drinks let you actively build your high in real time.
+If you want more, you take more sips.

 3. Which Format is the Better Value?